Enhancement of non-Markovianity due to environment-induced indirect interaction: Non-Markovianity in pure dephasing models

 The off-diagonals now contain an additional factor $g(t)$ (which we take to be real and positive) as well as a possible time-dependent phase factor.
 These encapsulate the possible effect of the indirect interaction.
-Our idea then is that this indirect interaction may lead to much stronger non-Markovian effects as compared to the case where this interaction is absent.
-To investigate this, let us then calculate the BLP measure, taking into account the effect of the indirect interaction.
+Our idea, then, is that this indirect interaction may lead to much stronger non-Markovian effects than in the case where it is absent.
+To investigate this, let us calculate the BLP measure, accounting for the indirect interaction.
 Defining

 we can write

 The eigenvalues of this Hermitian matrix are \( \pm |\alpha(t)| \).
 Therefore, the trace distance becomes